xin-li-67/BilibiliUniversity/README.md

 - [x] tfrecommender: study on TensorFlow Recommender;
 - [x] AWS fullstack web app: build a Mythical Mysfits sample app;
 - [x] Amazon personalize recommender: finish the tutorial on building with AWS;
-- [ ] Amazon semantic recommendation system: build a recommendation system by using NTM (Neural Topic Model) and KNN (K-Nearest Neighbor);
+- [x] Amazon semantic recommendation system: build a recommendation system by using NTM (Neural Topic Model) and KNN (K-Nearest Neighbor);
+- [ ] Deep Fakes: get familiar with Deep Fake;
+- [ ] Bitcoin Miner: a basic bitcoin miner;
+- [ ] The Mona Lisa Effect with TensorFlow.js: re-implement what Emily Xie did on her work;
+- [ ] AI Dub, tranlating and dubbing videos with AI: re-implement what Dale Mrkowitz did on her work;